While pondering “the meaning of food” is rare, pondering “the meaning of life” is common. Deservedly? Buckle up and enjoy the ride.

 §1.1: What Color is the Number Six?

-The question heading this subsection is nonsense.
+The question heading this subsection is inane, bordering on nonsensical.
 Many different kinds of thing have colors, but numbers don’t.
 Making sense is harder than just having sensible-looking syntax.

-One of the ways that philosophy made substantial progress in the past century was the realization that some “deep” questions could be as nonsensical as the one heading of this subsection.
+One of the ways that philosophy made substantial progress in the past century was the realization that some “deep” questions could be as inane as the one heading of this subsection.
 Determining which ones are really deep will take a while.
-Nonsensical questions may sometimes be failed attempts to pose serious questions that would be more tractable with better wording, so some nonsense may deserve more sympathy than the heading of this subsection.
+Inane questions may sometimes be failed attempts to pose serious questions that might be more tractable with better wording, so some inanities may deserve more sympathy than the heading of this subsection.

 §1.2: What Color is the US Flag?